-Last week I got an email from someone who needed a site.
-Someone offered $500 to build them a site.
+Last week I got an email from someone who needed a website.
+Someone offered $500 to build it for them.
 That sounds like a good deal, doesn’t it?

 When I see a price like this I surmise the offer was by TGMBK (This Guy My Brother Knows) or a PFK (Pimply-Faced Kid).
 A professional web design company wouldn’t be around long if they offered prices like this.

 We are creatures of belief.
 We want to think the $3,000 cash back from a car dealer is a deal.
 We want to believe our children are telling the truth when the evidence is to the contrary.
-And we want to believe that a $500 website is going to allow us to build a business.
+And we want to believe that a $500 website will allow us to build a business.

 Marketing your company with a $500 site is a gamble.
 Are you willing to gamble your company’s success on a site like this?
-Building a high-quality web site takes time and expertise by someone who has built dozens or hundreds of sites.
+Building a high-quality website takes time and expertise from someone who has built dozens or hundreds of sites.

 Here are three questions you should ask yourself when choosing a web design company:

 Do They Have Success Stories?

 The only way you can forecast the weather is to look at prevailing patterns and historical data.
 Choosing a web design firm is no different.
 They should have dozens of sites for you to look at so you can see a pattern of historical success, as well as the quality of their work.
 Is there a variety to work and skilled design structure?